Butler vs. Cal: Sportsbook promo codes, odds, spread, over/under - December 9

 - Odds to win the national championship: +30000

-- In terms of its odds to win the national championship (+30000), Butler is 73rd in the country.
-It is far higher than that, 58th, according to computer rankings.
+- Butler is 73rd in college basketball in terms of its odds to win the national championship (+30000), much lower than according to the computer rankings (56th).

 - With odds of +30000, Butler has been given a 0.3% chance of winning the national championship.